-The Contract cannot be jointly owned by both a non-living person and a living person.
-You can use the Contract with or without a "qualified plan."
+You can use the Contract with or without a qualified plan.
 A qualified plan is a personal retirement savings plan, such as an IRA or tax-sheltered annuity, that meets the requirements of the Internal Revenue Code.
-The endorsements required to qualify these annuities under the Internal Revenue Code of 1986, as amended ("Code"), may limit or modify your rights and privileges under the Contract.
-We use the term "Qualified Contract" to refer to a Contract issued with a qualified plan.
+Qualified plans may limit or modify your rights and privileges under the Contract.
+We use the term "Qualified Contract" to refer to a Contract issued as an IRA, 403(b), or with a qualified plan.
 See "Qualified Plans".